 The language of migration

-The second area of research I am currently involved in relates to the digitisation, annotation and analysis of historical migrant letter collections.
+The second area of research relates to the digitisation, annotation and analysis of historical migrant letter collections.
 I am especially interested in how a transhistorical and comparative approach to analysing such letter collections can help us to understand the migrant experience today.
-For example, I am currently working on an interdisciplinary project that uses two large letter corpora (around 10,000 letters by German and Irish migrants to America during the late 18th to early 20th century) to explore how the two groups integrated into American life and culture in similar and/or different ways.
+At present, I am working on an interdisciplinary project that uses two large letter corpora (around 10,000 letters by German and Irish migrants to America during the late 18th to early 20th century) to explore how the two groups integrated into American life and culture in similar and/or different ways.
 To do this, we are using computational tools to look for patterns in the language which reveal something about how the migrants conceptualised ‘home’ and ‘community’, how they self-identified (as Irish, German, American, for example), how they maintained relationships with those back home, and, importantly, if/how their experiences and perceptions changed over time.
 Whilst my background is primarily in corpus linguistics (I completed my PhD in corpus linguistics at the University of Birmingham), my research approach is very much interdisciplinary and I have been fortunate to work with colleagues in the fields of history, migration studies and international relations, both in Europe and the US.

 I would be interested in supervising doctoral work in any of the areas mentioned above.